 This Section provides a general overview of Project resource considerations specific to the Land Management Program.
-Chelan PUD is implementing resource-specific management activities within the Project Boundary which are detailed in FERC-approved Management Plans.
-These Management Plans and several existing FERC licensing documents provide descriptions and analysis of the Project's aquatic and terrestrial species and habitats, land use, cultural resources, recreation, and aesthetics.
+Chelan PUD is undertaking many resource-specific management activities within the Project Boundary.
+These management plans and several existing FERC licensing documents provide descriptions and analysis of the Project's aquatic and terrestrial species and habitats, land use, cultural resources, recreation, and aesthetics.